 The cost varies significantly depending on what words you want to target and how many other people are targeting that same phrase.
 For example, last time we checked you could pay $60-90 every time someone clicked on your ad if you targeted the phrase ‘Criminal Lawyer Sydney’.
 Targeting the word ‘SEO Company’ would cost you $30-60 per click in Melbourne area.

-Simply put when you see a graphical, text or video ad on a website when you are browsing this is typically served by different Display Networks.
-Google’s display network is quite dominant, as is Criteo, SiteScout and Adroll.
+When you see a graphical, text or video ad on a website when you are browsing this is typically faciliated by different Display Networks.
+Google’s display network is quite dominant, as well as its larger Double Click network.
 Depending on which sites you want to advertise you may have to use multiple networks or even approach the website directly.

-If the Search Network is the new Yellow/White Pages directory, the display network is the online version of Print or TV advertising.
+If the Search Engines could be described as the new Yellow/White Pages directory, then online display advertising is the online version of Print or TV advertising.
 Where once you purchased an ad in a magazine or newspaper, you can now do a similar thing on websites across the world.

-Ads can be targeted by any number of factors including demography, geography, website visitation, interests and purchasing decisions.
+Ads can be targeted by any number of factors including demography, geography, website visitation, interests, purchasing decisions and type of user.
 However there’s two broach approaches…

-The cost depends on how many times you want your ad shown and where.
+The cost depends on how many times you want your ad shown, where and to whome.
 More popular websites demand a higher bid price than less visited websites.
+If you’re targeting particular audiences in luxury categories, expect to pay top dollar.
+Nearly always, you pay via CPM meaning that the more your ads are shown, the greater your budget needs to be.
 To give you an idea of costs, on a recent campaign we executed, a click on Youtube for a simple graphical/text ad would be around $6 whereas Forbes.com was $3 and horoscope.com was $1.
 Text ads are the cheapest followed by graphical ads and then video ads on a popular website can set you back upwards of $10 per 3 seconds.

 This is essentially an extension of the Display Network’s capabilities.
 Remarketing is essentially serving up specific advertising only to people who have visited your website before, hence the term ‘re-market’.
 It offers advertisers a chance to re-engage with that visitor and offer tailored messages to them depending on how they left your website.